Lenom-afk/Dark-Hub-script/README.md

 # Dark-Hub-script
-# Use an alt or you may get banned!
+Use an alt or you may get banned!
+I am not responsible for you'r account if you get banned